te-yun/if-sitesearch/README.md

 sitesearch-dispatcher
 =
-Here you can find a *non-technical* business focused abstract about [Sitesearch](http://if-wiki:8090/pages/viewpage.action?pageId=14714226).
+Here you can find a *non-technical* business focused abstract about [Site Search](http://if-wiki:8090/pages/viewpage.action?pageId=14714226).

 # About